Spectral-partitioned Kohn-Sham density functional theory: sp DFT Derivation

-In summary, our aim is to construct the spDFT free energy functional in such a way that at its variational minimum, $\rho^l$ in \eq{eq:rhos} represents the entirety of the first term on the right-hand side of \eq{eq:rhosref} and $\rho^h$ the second term.
-Hence at the ground state, $\hat{\rho}^l$ incorporates the low-energy part of the DM and $\hat{\rho}^h$, the high energy part.
+In summary, our aim is to construct the spDFT free energy functional in such a way that at its variational minimum, $\rho^l$ in \eq{eq:rhos} corresponds to the first term on the right-hand side of \eq{eq:rhosref} and $\rho^h$ corresponds to the second.
+Hence at equilibrium, $\hat{\rho}^l$ encompasses the low-energy part of the DM and $\hat{\rho}^h$ encompasses the high-energy part.

 The Helmholtz free energy of the non-interacting spectral-partitioned system in the absence of the self-consistent potential $\hat{V}_{KS}$ can now be written

 with

 The non-interacting kinetic energy $T_s[\hat{\rho}^{\eta}]$ in \eq{eq:A^SP} takes on the form